-After exploring Marrakech with a local guide, we will begin a tour of Morocco’s imperial cities, desert, and coastal highlights.
+After exploring Marrakech with a local guide, we will begin a tour of Morocco’s imperial cities, desert landscapes, and coastal highlights.

 The journey includes: